feathersjs/docs/api/authentication/client.md

 ## app.authenticate(options)

 `app.authenticate(options) -> Promise` will try to authenticate with a Feathers server by passing a `strategy` and other properties as credentials.
-It will use whichever transport has been setup on the client (feathers-rest, feathers-socketio, or feathers-primus).
+It will use whichever transport has been setup on the client (@feathersjs/rest-client, @feathersjs/socketio-client, or @feathersjs/primus-client).

 ```js
 // Authenticate with the local email/password strategy